-Asparagus, Cheese, Cheese Sauce, Easy Recipe, Ham, Ham Left Overs, Kitchen Slicer, Left Over Bread, Left Overs, Light Hot Brown Sandwich, Quick Recipe, Sandwiches, Tomato, Turkey, Turkey Left Overs, Vegetables Left Over, White Sauce Left Over
+12 days of Ham, Asparagus, Cheese, Easy Recipe, Frugal Hausfrau, Ham, Ham Left Overs, Kitchen Slicer, Light Hot Brown Sandwich, Quick Recipe, Sandwiches, Tomato, Turkey, Turkey Left Overs, Vegetables Left Over, White sauce

 I truly do think the left overs are the best part of any Holiday ham or turkey.
 It’s always been a big night when I make these light “Hot Browns.”
-A day I can usually count on a teenager or two in the house.
+A day I can usually count on an extra teenager or two hanging around until dinner is served.

 These sandwiches work equally well with either left over ham or turkey.
 There is something about broiling a sandwich like this that makes it feel more like a meal and less like a snack.
 Just add a small salad, pickles or a crunchy slaw, and you’ve got a budget meal on your hands.